Freskoko/Freskoko/README.md

 ### Hey, have a look around!

 I am studying: 🧑‍🎓
-- bioinformatics at UiB 🧬🖥️
+- Bioinformatics at UiB 🧬🖥️

 I currently work at: 💼
 - Eviny fornybar: A junior developer (since june.
 2023) ⚡